Perfect competition is a market structure

-Diagram of Perfect Competition
+Diagram of Perfect Competition in long run

 4. Resources will not be wasted through advertising because products are homogenous

 5. Normal profit means consumers are getting the lowest price.
 This also leads to greater equality in society

-Disadvantages of Perfect Competition
+Inefficiency of Perfect Competition

-1. No scope for economies of Scale, this is because there are many small firms producing relatively small amounts.
+- No scope for economies of scale.
+This is because there are many small firms producing relatively small amounts.
 Industries with high fixed costs would be particularly unsuitable to perfect competition.
 This is one reason why perfect competition. is unlikely in the real world.
 It means firms cannot benefit from efficiencies of scale.

-In the real world perfect competition is very rare and the model is more theoretical than practical.
+In the real world, perfect competition is very rare and the model is more theoretical than practical.

 However in general economists often talk about competitive markets which do not require the strict criteria of perfect competition.

-1. Firms to have a small share of the market
+- Firms to have a small share of the market

-2. Few barriers to entry
+- Few barriers to entry

-3. Low prices for consumers
+- Low prices for consumers

-4. Allocative efficiency
+- Allocative efficiency

-5. Incentives for firms to cut costs and develop new products
+- Incentives for firms to cut costs and develop new products

-6. Profits will be lower than in markets with Monopoly power
+- Profits will be lower than in markets with Monopoly power

 This is linked closely to the idea of Contestable markets which is concerned with low barriers to entry and freedom of entry.